modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_unidist/README.md

 For example, if you are experiencing the error `The kernel appears to have died.
 It will restart automatically.`, you may want to modify `kernel.json` file or create a new one in order to fix the problem.

 For simplicity, you can just run `setup_kernel.py` script located in this directory.
-This will install a new MPI enabled kernel.
+This will install a new MPI enabled kernel, which you can then select using the dropdown menu in your browser.
 Otherwise, you can follow the steps below:

 1. First, what you should do is locate `kernel.json` file with `jupyter kernelspec list` command.
 It should generally be like this.